Updated May 2023

 Email is “Easy” to Design and Implement

 You can build and deploy an email marketing strategy in a few hours.
-That’s not to say it’s easy, but it is relatively simple compares to other digital marketing options.
-And considering how much business email will be worth by 2022 (close to $200 billion), there’s plenty of opportunity for success if you learn how to grow your audience and use your emails effectively.
+That’s not to say it’s easy, but it is relatively simple compared to other digital marketing options.
+And considering how much business email will be worth by 2023 (close to $200 billion), there’s plenty of opportunity for success if you learn how to grow your audience and use your emails effectively.

 This means that an investment in learning about email marketing now will pay off big time later—which makes it an especially good idea if you’re starting a company on a shoestring budget or without outside funding since you won’t have to worry about finding outside investors or spending unnecessary cash on advertising before you’ve proven out your model.

 For example, you might have a specific goal when promoting a product or service through email, such as selling a particular product or gaining subscribers for a newsletter.
-In that case, a well-timed discount could be effective in motivating buyers to take action.
+In that case, a well-timed discount could effectively motivate buyers to take action.